alexandrosstergiou/Squeeze-and-Recursion-Temporal-Gates/README.md

 --------------------------------------------------------------------------------

+# Learn to cycle: Time-consistent feature discovery for action recognition
 ## Abstract
 Generalising over temporal variations is a prerequisite for effective action recognition in videos.
 Despite significant advances in deep neural networks, it remains a challenge to focus on short-term discriminative motions in relation to the overall performance of an action.
 We address this challenge by allowing some flexibility in discovering relevant spatio-temporal features.
 We introduce Squeeze and Recursion Temporal Gates (SRTG), an approach that favours inputs with similar activations with potential temporal variations.
 We implement this idea with a novel CNN block that uses an LSTM to encapsulate feature dynamics, in conjunction with a temporal gate that is responsible for evaluating the consistency of the discovered dynamics and the modeled features.
 We show consistent improvement when using SRTG blocks, with only a minimal increase in the number of GFLOPs.
 On Kinetics-700, we perform on par with current state-of-the-art models, and outperform these on HACS, Moments in Time, UCF-101 and HMDB-51 <p align="center">
 <i></i>